UserProjekt/FF_Video_Transcoder/README.md

 FFprobe is required to get the total number of frames in the video for an accurate progress bar representation.

 ## MacOS
-you can install FFmpeg using brew
+You can install FFmpeg using brew

     brew install ffmpeg